Noroff-FEU-Assignments/cross-course-project-KariannNor/README.md

 - Provide unique meta descriptions, titles, and H1 tags for each page.
 - Deliver a well-documented report outlining the project process.

-## Project Scope

-Create a responsive website using HTML/CSS, and JavaScript for specific functionalities.
-Ensure consistent, user-friendly layouts for all pages in the site architecture.
-Design the website to meet WCAG compliance for accessibility.
-Optimize each page with unique meta descriptions, titles, and H1 tags for improved SEO.
-Develop all code from scratch; cite external references used for specific effects in the report.

 ## Slogan

 Slogan: Pushing the Comfort Zone